Joshua Reed Giddings: Political career

 Giddings was first elected to the Ohio House of Representatives, serving one term from 1826 to 1827.

 The Panic of 1837, in which Giddings lost a great deal of money, caused him to cease practicing law.
 He ran for federal office and was elected to Congress, "with instructions to bring abolition into national focus in any way possible".
 Consistently re-elected to office, from December 1838 until March 1859, he served as a member of the United States House of Representatives, representing first Ohio's 16th district until 1843, and then Ohio's 20th district until 1859.
-Giddings ran first as a Whig, then as a Free-soiler, next as a candidate of the Opposition Party, and finally as a Republican.
+Giddings ran first as a Whig, then as a Free-soiler, next as a candidate of the Anti-Nebraska movement, and finally as a Republican.
 From 1838 until 1843, his district included the city of Youngstown.
 From 1843 to 1853, the boundaries were shifted northwest to include Cleveland and Youngstown was subtracted from his constituency; from 1853, Cleveland was again swapped for Youngstown.

 For the start of the 1841 session Giddings and some of his colleagues, Seth M. Gates of New York, William Slade of Vermont, Sherlock J. Andrews of Ohio, and others, constituted themselves a Select Committee on Slavery, devoted to driving that institution to extinction by any parliamentary and political means, legitimate or otherwise.
 Not being an official committee, they met their operating expenses out of their own pockets.
 The expenses included the board and keep of Theodore Dwight Weld, the prominent Abolitionist lecturer, who researched and helped prepare the speeches by which the members excited public opinion against slavery at every opportunity.
 Their headquarters was in Mrs. Sprigg's boarding-house, directly in front of the Capitol, where Gates, Slade, Giddings, Weld, and the influential abolitionist minister Joshua Leavitt, lived during sessions of Congress; others gradually joined them.
 John Quincy Adams of Massachusetts was not a member of the committee, but acted as a powerful ally.